eobrain/funcgo/doc/reference.md

 				}
 ```

-Above is an example of a more useful applicaton of `finally` where we
+Above is an example of a more useful application of `finally` where we
 are depending on the side-effect of evaluating its expression.

 ## Asynchronous Channels